You can only attract so many customers with your product.

 - Find out why it matters

-- Go over what an interactive help center is
+- Go over what a resource center is

 - Discover what software to use to build a help center